 There’s a package offer with our Museum hunts (THATLou & THATd’Or).
-When we meet you for your THATLou we’ll bring the THATRue and you can go a-hunting when you wish and for as long as you’d like (as it’s entirely self-guided, if it starts to rain you can take a break or return to it another day).
+When we meet you at the museum we’ll bring the THATRue and you can go a-hunting whenever you wish (as it’s entirely self-guided, if it starts to rain you can take a break or return to it another day).
 However, this means you need to plan your museum hunt prior to whenever you plan your THATRue.

-The Package Prices for the THATRue (in addition to our THATLou):
+The Package Prices for the THATRue (in addition to our THATLou & THATd’Or):

 - - 1 module, including St Sulpice (lasts btwn 1 & 1.5 hours) costs 20€ / team

 - - 2 modules, including Odéon + Cluny (btwn 2 & 3 hours) costs 25€ / team